TWUOnline/orientation/wordpress-setup.md

 Watch both videos in the [Organizing Content with Taxonomies](http://umwdtlt.com/wordpress-basics/#organizing-content-with-taxonomies) category on the UMW DTLT site, and then create a category called 'TWU Online Orientation' on your site.

+###Register your site

+The final setup task for you is to register your blog so that it will show up on the [course hub](https://create.twu.ca/orientation).
+You posts will be syndicated from your site to the course hub through RSS, or Really Simple Syndication.
+The course hub will essentially be subscribed to your 'TWU Online Orientation' category feed.
+Any time you post in that category, your post will show up in the feed on the course hub.
+The same will be true for all other participants in the course, so you only need to check one spot to be able to see what everyone is writing about.

+When you click on the link to a post on the course hub, you will be taken to the site where the post was originally published.

+Before you register, you will need to have completed the following tasks on your own site:
+* create a site on your own URL,
+* create a category called 'TWU Online Orientation' and copy the slug to your clipboard.

+####[Click Here](https://create.twu.ca/orientation/register/) to register your site.